bkmgit/AWS-Tutorial-CompBio-Seminar/Tutorial.md

 There are many options on this page, but you can ignore most of them.
 The one that is good to know is the 'Request Spot Instances' option at the top.
 Do not click on it now, but in the future when you run long jobs, you should choose this option as spot instances can save you a lot of money.
 For more information, see the [appendix item on Spot Instances](#spot-instances).
 For now, just click "Next" at the bottom right.

 **Step 4: Add Storage**
 On this page, you can set the storage space for your instance.
 Let's set this to 50 GB to give ourselves some room.
-Please not this change will not make t2.micro eligible for free tier anymore.
+Please note that this change will not make t2.micro eligible for free tier anymore.

 **Step 5: Add Tags**
 On this page you can add tags.
 This is only useful if you have many servers and you want to organize them all using tags.
 Click "Next".